Dre Campbell Farm

 Lifespan

-Being marsupials, their young are referred to as Joeys.
+As marsupials, their young are called joeys.

 Between this and predators like snakes, only about a dozen survive.

-Opossum vs Possum
+Opossum vs. Possum

-People in the southern portions of the United States tend to drop the “o” while their northern brethren use the “o”.
+People in the southern portions of the United States tend to drop the “o,” while their northern brethren use the “o.”

-Possum refers to the Australian marsupial which resembles the opossum and refers to all species of this animal living in Australia.
+In addition, opossum refers to all species of opossum living in the Americas.
+However, possum refers to the Australian marsupial resembling an opossum and to all species of this animal living in Australia.

 Benefits of Possums